Wind Chime Makeover | Paint & More

 - Windcatcher is missing

-Fixing a wind chime isn’t really that difficult.
+Fixing a wind chime isn’t that difficult.
 I repaired and refreshed a wind chime a few years ago.
 So this isn’t my first rodeo.
-I am a lover of wind chimes, and have several in the front yard.
+I love wind chimes and have several in the front yard.
 Recently, I hung one of them in the backyard makeover, but I need one more back there.
-I could buy a new wind chime, but why should I when I can makeover this broken wind chime?
+I could buy a new wind chime, but why should I when I can fix this broken wind chime?

 While trying to figure out how to mark the holes, I decided it would be best to clamp the broken pieces onto the new top of the wind chime.
 You can see that I drilled right through the existing holes on the broken top.

-This is the wax cord I used when I repaired my other broken wind chime.
+This is the wax cord I used to repair my other broken wind chime.
 I bought it on Amazon.

 I stained the other wind chime I repaired, but I chose to spray paint the wooden parts of this one.
 Looking at the wooden top, can you see how confusing all those holes can be?

-The first step of restringing a wind chime is to re-establish the top string.
+The first step of restringing a wind chime is re-establishing the top string.
 After doing this, I hung it up to make it easier to restring the tubes.

-For this step I used three pieces of the wax thread, inserting each one up through the bottom in the three pairs of center holes.
-So, each pair of holes will have two ends coming up.
+For this step, I used three pieces of wax thread, inserting each one up through the bottom in the three pairs of center holes.
+Thus, each pair of holes will have two ends coming up.

-Grabbing those 6 ends, I tied and knot and secured it all to the O-ring.
+Grabbing those six ends, I tied, knotted, and secured it all to the O-ring.

-You really need three hands while stringing the tubes, so I didn’t take any in progress photos.
+You really need three hands while stringing the tubes, so I didn’t take any in-progress photos.
 Remember those tacks I told you to keep?
 They are very helpful to hold the wax thread in place while you’re stringing and even in the future.
-It’s one continuous string, and there could be some shifting if you don’t hold the thread in place.
+It’s one continuous string; there could be some shifting if you don’t hold the thread in place.

 Try to keep all the tubes about the same distance from the top.
 Remember when you pull one down, another will go up!
 I’m not sure of the exact order the tubes should go on a wind chime.
 I started with the longest tube and worked my way around to the shortest tube.
 You will see pitting of the tubes.
 I chose not to paint mine, but you could paint yours like I did on the one I did years ago.
 Tips for painting wind chime tubes here.